Timmmm/robocut/Readme.md

 # TODO

+## General

+* Control path polygonisation - currently toPolygonSubpaths() gives a rather coarse result
+* Use a fancy TSPN algorithm for sorting paths
+* Render previews etc. in another thread.
+Though it does seem pretty fast so maybe I won't bother
+* Add rulers and dimension printing
+* Fix zooming and scrolling, especially with a trackpad on mac.
+* Support multiple devices properly.
+Ideally with hotplug
+* Re-enable command line options

-Silhouette Cameo
+## Silhouette Cameo

-  - paint 24mm blocked area in the GUI at the bottom of the paper.
+* paint 24mm blocked area in the GUI at the bottom of the paper.
-  - put the Identify() output in a GUI element (rather than stdout).
+* put the Identify() output in a GUI element (rather than stdout).
-  - new sorting algorithm to limit backward movements to max 20mm, so that we can cut paper and cardboard without a mat in many cases.
+* new sorting algorithm to limit backward movements to max 20mm, so that we can cut paper and cardboard without a mat in many cases.
-  - debug this: when the paper was moved with the devices cursor keys, "cut" will just home the paper and not cut at all.
+* debug this: when the paper was moved with the devices cursor keys, "cut" will just home the paper and not cut at all.